PDFWAC 296-155-53900

 (a) Suitable anticollision devices are installed which will prohibit contact with such objects or;

-(i) You must establish a secondary means of positive communications as a back-up for possible direct voice communication failure.
+(i) The employer must establish a secondary means of positive communications as a back-up for possible direct voice communication failure.

 (ii) Radio communication systems without tone coded squelch are prohibited.
-You must not use citizens band radios as a means of communications for tower cranes.
+Citizens band radios must not be used as a means of communications for tower cranes.

-(41) Limit switches must be installed and you must keep them properly adjusted.
-You must protect or isolate them in a manner which will prevent unauthorized tampering.
+(43) Limit switches must be installed and must be kept properly adjusted.
+They must be protected or isolated in a manner which will prevent unauthorized tampering.
 Limit switches must provide the following functions:

 (a) Limit the travel of the trolley to prevent it from hitting the outer end of the jib.